 Improved animal health outcomes and costs, better response to emerging diseases, consumer and public health confidence in animal agriculture, and improved market access.

-Click here for a copy of the CAHSS Annual Report
+Click here for an executive summary of the CAHSS Annual Report 2018-19

 Featured Report - Antimicrobial Use Surveillance

 SURVEILLANCE OBJECTIVES AND OPTIONS

 The Council of Chief Veterinary Officers’ (CCVO) Antimicrobial Use in Animal Agriculture Committee (the Committee) struck an Antimicrobial Use (AMU) Surveillance Working group in October 2013 (the Working Group).
 The overarching objectives of this group were to: